 Now we let $T_c$ send $P_u$ to $T_c(P_u) = \bigoplus_{\rho\in Q_c} \dim (V_\rho) P_{u\rho},$ and send the morphism $P_{v} \xrightarrow{a} P_{u}$ to a matrix with $\sum_k c_k^{ij} b_k$ as the $ij$-th entry.
 We see from the construction that such a lifting is not only algebraic but also compatible with the adjunction in the sense that $\Hom_Q(P_u,R_c(N))$ can be naturally identified with $\Hom_{Q_c}(T_c(P_u),N)$ such that the diagram commutes

-We remind readers that a morphism $P_1\xrightarrow{f} P_0$ can be represented by a matrix whose entries are linear combination of pathes, and apply $\Hom_Q(-,N)$ to this morphism is nothing but substitute arrows in the matrix by corresponding matrix representation in $N$.
+We remind readers that a morphism $P_1\xrightarrow{f} P_0$ can be represented by a matrix whose entries are linear combination of paths, and applying $\Hom_Q(-,N)$ to this morphism is nothing but substituting arrows in the matrix by corresponding matrix representation in $N$.